EelcoHoogendoorn/pycomplex/README.md

 ------------
 This library provides useful functionality in a wide range of computational and graphical modelling contexts
 - Computational modelling, such as fluid dynamics and electromagnetics
-- Surface modelling, subdivision curves, surface smoothing
+- Surface modelling, subdivision curves, and other surface manupilations

 The examples folder contains a comprehensive set of brief but illustrative use cases.

 Features
 --------
 - All functionality is vectorized and efficiently implemented, so useful for real-world problem sizes
+- (almost all) functionality is agnostic to the number of dimensions used
 - Complete separation of topology and geometry
 - Handling of different geometries (spherical, Euclidian, and perhaps others)
 - Handling of simplicial and cubical complexes